Katello/katello-client-bootstrap/README.md

   --legacy-purge        Purge system from the Legacy environment (e.g. Sat5) -a ACTIVATIONKEY, --activationkey=ACTIVATIONKEY
-                        Activation Key to register the system -P, --skip-puppet     Do not install Puppet --skip-foreman        Do not create a Foreman host.
+                        Activation Key to register the system --set-auto-attach     Set the content-host's auto-attach value to true or false
+  -P, --skip-puppet     Do not install Puppet --skip-foreman        Do not create a Foreman host.
 Implies --skip-puppet.
                         When using --skip-foreman, you MUST pass the